MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 5. On the **Name your alert, categorize it, and choose a severity** window, enter the following information:

-	- Name: **Add user as a site collection administrator**
+	- Name: **Add user as a Site Collection administrator**

-	- Description: **This alert notifies Lynne Robbins when a user is added to the site collection administrators on a SharePoint site collection.**
+	- Description: **This alert notifies Lynne Robbins when a user is added to the Site Collection administrators on a SharePoint site collection.**

 	- Severity: **Medium**